 Why choose Mountain Valley Orthopedics?

 Our wrist surgeons at Mountain Valley Orthopedics have completed additional training specifically in the hand and wrist.
-With this advanced training, our wrist surgeons, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, Dr. George Primiano, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your wrist injury or condition individually to your needs.
+With this advanced training, our wrist surgeons, Dr. Frederick Barnes, Dr. Maurizio Cibischino, Dr. Roger Componovo, Dr. Gregory Menio, Dr. John Paglia, Dr. Brian Powers, and Dr. Allister Williams, have the experience and expertise to assess, diagnose, and treat your wrist injury or condition individually to your needs.